SEO Tips to Get Found This Black Friday and Cyber Monday

 SEO isn’t an overnight process, and holiday preparation is no exception.
 Every new landing page or website change needs time to account for planning, executing, publishing, and indexing.

 Try to publish any new holiday URLs at least a month before they’re needed, even if you’re still tweaking and adding content as you get closer to showtime.
-This is a good rule of thumb for any holiday, so keep these best practices in mind for other holiday sales, such as Valentine’s Day, too.
+This is a good rule of thumb for any holiday, so keep these best practices in mind for other holiday sales, such as Valentine’s Day.

 2. Re-use the same pages each year

-Google doesn’t always give direct instructions, but this guidance is clear: use a recurring URL for main holiday pages.
+Search engines don’t always give direct instructions, but this guidance is clear: use a recurring URL for main holiday pages.

 When you’re creating a Black Friday landing page or even a gift guide blog, keep the URL more evergreen.
 If you post content at website.com/black-friday, your client can continue to build on the historical value and links that have accrued over time.
-There’s plenty of room in title tags, headers, and copy to specifically mention “2021” and keep pages current.
+There’s plenty of room in title tags, headers, and copy to specifically mention “2024” and keep pages current.

-If there’s already a /black-friday-2023 landing page from last year, use a 301-redirect to a new, more evergreen URL and get on track for seasons to come.
+If there’s already a /black-friday-2023 landing page from last year, use a 301 redirect to a new, more evergreen URL and get on track for seasons to come.

 3. Get creative with keyword research for new pages